-We can describe business process management (BPM) as a way of modeling, controlling and monitoring all processes of an organization.
-It is an effective method that can be used in order to be sure that processes are used efficiently and effectively particularly during crisis days or when it is requested to reduce organizational costs.
+We can define business process management (BPM) as a way in which all processes of an organization are modeled, controlled and monitored.
+It is an effective method that can be used to ensure that processes are efficient and effective, especially in times of crisis or when organizational costs are desired to be reduced.

-The main objective of Ensemble, BPM software of Bimser, is to define, monitor and continuously improve the processes of organization and it is highly important to automate these processes through business processes automation.
-We can neither measure nor improve the processes that we cannot manage and the easiest way to measure is to automate and make such data meaningful.
-There is too much data being generated in today’s information society and it is difficult to reach the data that must be analyzed due to data pollution caused by such enormous amount of data.
-However you can create and monitor meaningful data with our business processes automation solution.
-You can define applicable rules to make processes independent from persons and you can contribute to the creation of a corporate culture.
+The main objective of Bimser’s BPM software Ensemble is to define, monitor and continuously improve the processes of the institution.
+Automating these processes with business process automation is of great importance at this point.
+We cannot measure or improve processes that we cannot manage.
+The easiest way to measure is to automate and make these data meaningful.
+In today’s information technology society, a lot of data is produced and it is difficult to reach the data that needs to be analyzed due to the data pollution created by these data.
+As Bimser, you can create and monitor meaningful data with our business process automation software solution.
+By defining applicable rules, you can make processes independent of people and contribute to the formation of corporate culture.

-This is the most important step of Business Processes Management.
-It is composed of diagrams showing how the processes are executed, the order of activities and relationships between units.
-Although there are different process modeling methods in literature, such as BPMN, Cross Functional, EPC, it is also possible to configure organization specific process modeling methodologies.
-Process models show how a process is or must be performed.
+It is the most important step of Business Process Management.
+Diagrams showing how processes are carried out, the sequences between activities, and the relationships between units.
+While there are different process modeling methods such as BPMN, Cross Functional, and EPC in the literature, organization-specific process modeling methodologies can also be designed.
+Process models show how a process is or should run.

-BPMN, the abbreviation of Business Process Model and Notation, is a standard process modeling language.
-Processes drawn by BPMN format, an XML based process modeling language, can be visualized by being exported to any application that supports this notation, which is the biggest advantage of a universal language.
-Current version of BPMN is 2.0.1.
+BPMN, short for Business Process Model and Notation, is a standard process modeling language.
+Processes drawn with the BPMN format, an XML-based process modeling language, can be transferred to any application that supports this notation and can be visualized.
+This is the biggest advantage of being a universal language.
+The current version of BPMN is 2.0.1.